JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### noSearchableOptionsWarning
 {#jarSearchableOptions-noSearchableOptionsWarning}

-Emit warning if no searchable options are found.
+Emit a warning if no searchable options are found.
 Can be disabled with [`noSearchableOptionsWarning`](tools_intellij_platform_gradle_plugin_gradle_properties.md#noSearchableOptionsWarning) build feature.

 {style="narrow"}